byronmurray/noomz/wp-content/themes/custom/readme.txt

 404 and index pages

-Test page-portfolio, it may query the posts now caus we are using the cp portfolio
+Test page-portfolio, it may query the posts now cause we are using the cp portfolio

+js sass file

+Hide single profile text on click